• Contact

 CO-BRAND SPECIFIC CARD RULES

-• Sapphire Cards (i.e. the Chase Sapphire Preferred and Chase Sapphire Reserve®)
+- Sapphire Cards (i.e. the Chase Sapphire Preferred® Card and Chase Sapphire Reserve®)

-• New applicants will not be approved for another credit card in the Sapphire family if they already have one open.
-In other words, if you currently hold a Sapphire card, you’re not eligible for a Sapphire Preferred nor a Sapphire Reserve.
-If you currently hold a Sapphire Preferred, you’re not eligible for a Sapphire Reserve.
-If you currently hold a Sapphire Reserve, you’re not eligible for a Sapphire Preferred.
+- New applicants will not be approved for another credit card in the Sapphire family if they already have one open.
+In other words, if you currently hold a Sapphire card, you’re not eligible for a Chase Sapphire Preferred® Card nor a Chase Sapphire Reserve®.

-• You cannot earn the bonus on the Sapphire Reserve until 48 months past when you earned the bonus on the Sapphire Preferred, and vice versa.
+- You cannot earn the bonus on the Sapphire-family card until 48 months past when you earned the bonus on another Sapphire-family card.

-• Southwest Cards: If you have a Southwest Rapid Rewards Plus, Southwest Rapid Rewards Premier, or Southwest Rapid Rewards® Priority open, you are not eligible for another Southwest consumer card.
+- Southwest Cards: If you have the Southwest Rapid Rewards® Plus Credit Card, Southwest Rapid Rewards® Premier Credit Card, or Southwest Rapid Rewards® Priority Credit Card open, you are not eligible for another Southwest consumer card.
 You are also ineligible for the bonus on a Southwest consumer card if you have earned a bonus on another Southwest consumer card in the last 24 months.
-The Southwest Rapid Rewards Premier Business card and the Southwest Rapid Rewards Performance Business Credit Card are separate products in regards to this rule.
-In other words, you can have both a consumer Southwest card and a business Southwest card open at the same time.
-You can also open and hold both business cards at the same time.
+This rule doesn’t apply to the Southwest business cards.
+You can open and hold both business cards at the same time.

 And zoomed in…

-• Once you press click here, a pop-up will appear outlining all the conditions (having, or having had, a different Marriott or SPG card) that render you ineligible for the bonus.
+- Once you press click here, a pop-up will appear outlining all the conditions (having, or having had, a different Marriott) that render you ineligible for the bonus.

 American Express

-• You can be approved for two Amex charge cards on the same day, but applying for two Amex credit cards will likely result in a pending response for the second application.
+- You can be approved for two Amex cards with no preset spending limits on the same day, but applying for two Amex credit cards will likely result in a pending response for the second application.
 It doesn’t necessarily mean the second card will be declined, but it’s unlikely they will both be instantly approved.
 Amex won’t look at the second application until five days after the first.

-• You are limited to holding four to five American Express credit cards.
+- You are limited to holding five American Express credit cards.
 Both personal and business count toward this limit.
-(The Gold Delta Skymiles Credit Card from American Express is a credit card.)

 Click the Offer & Benefit Terms link in the bottom corner, and in the very beginning of the terms highlighted in bold it lists the bonus eligibility stipulations.